Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: T Cha

-{T Cha demonstrated a high variability of $\sim$3 magnitude in optical photometric fluxes \citep{Alcala+1993, Walter+2018}.
-Its emission line (e.g., H$\alpha$, [O~{\sc i}]) structure were also found to be variable from high-resolution spectroscopy \citep{Schisano+2009, Cahill+2019}.} {Recent JWST mid-IR spectrum of T Cha depicts a significant variation compared to its Spitzer spectra, as \cite{Xie+2025} reported up to $\sim$3 times decrease in the continuum shortward of $\sim$10 $\mu$m, with an equal amount of increase longward of 10 $\mu$m.} This kind of variability {is known as the `see-saw' variability and was earlier} observed in multi-epoch Spitzer observations {\citep{Kim+2009, Espaillat+2011}.
-It is} suggested to occur due to a reduction of the inner disk dust mass {and/or} scale height, reducing the inner disk SED contribution in shorter wavelengths.
-This simultaneously allows a greater amount of stellar radiation {to reach} the outer disk, increasing the outer disk SED in longer wavelengths. {\cite{Xie+2025} suggested an outburst event have reduced the inner disk dust mass in the case of T Cha.}
+In earlier works, T Cha was shown to exhibit a variability of about three magnitudes in optical photometric fluxes \citep{Alcala+1993, Walter+2018}.
+The structure of the emission lines (e.g. H$\alpha$, [O~{\sc i}]) were also found to be variable from high-resolution spectroscopy \citep{Schisano+2009, Cahill+2019}.
+Recent JWST MIR spectrum of T Cha depicts a significant variation compared to its Spitzer spectra, as \cite{Xie+2025} reported up to a three-fold decrease in the continuum shortwards of $\sim$10 $\mu$m, with an equal amount of increase longwards of 10 $\mu$m.
+This kind of variability is known as the `see-saw' variability and was previously observed in multi-epoch Spitzer observations \citep{Kim+2009, Espaillat+2011}.
+This variability has been suggested to occur due to a reduction of the inner disk dust mass and/or scale height, reducing the inner disk SED contribution at shorter wavelengths.
+This simultaneously allows a greater amount of stellar radiation to reach the outer disk, increasing the outer disk SED in longer wavelengths. \cite{Xie+2025} modelled the disk SED to explain the variation between the Spitzer and JWST observations.
+They suggested an outburst event have reduced the inner disk dust mass and scale height in the case of T Cha.

-{The AIBs are also much prominently observed in the JWST spectrum compared to the Spitzer spectra (see discussion in Sec. \ref{sec:pahprofiles}).
-The emission from the PAHs has been reported by \cite{Bajaj+2024} to be spatially more extended than the continuum, indicating {the presence of PAHs} in the outer disk.
-Further, \cite{Bajaj+2024data} reported observations of a spatially extended disk wind detected in ionic line emissions.}
+\cite{Bajaj+2024} reported a spatially extended disk wind from T Cha, detected in ionic line emissions, from the JWST observations.
+The AIBs are also much prominently observed in the JWST spectrum compared to the Spitzer spectra (see more details on AIBs in Sect. \ref{sec:pahprofiles}).